skuethe/grafana-oss-team-sync/README.md

 <!-- Requirements -->
 ## Requirements

-In it's first release, this tool only supports `Microsoft Entra ID` as a source for groups and users.
+In it's current state, only `Microsoft Entra ID` is available as a source for groups and users.
 The idea is to add new sources in the future as a "plugin" feature.
+Feel free to contribute your desired source.

 This tool works with Grafana versions `>=11.1.0`.